Ralf Dahrendorf: Class and Class Conflict in Industrial Society

 In 1959, Dahrendorf published in his most influential work on social inequality, Class and Class Conflict in Industrial Society.
-Despite later revisions and affirmations of his work, the book still remains as his first detailed and most influential account of the problem of social inequality in modern, or post-capitalist societies.
+Despite later revisions and affirmations of his work, the book still remains his first detailed and most influential account of the problem of social inequality in modern, or post-capitalist societies.

 In analysing and evaluating the arguments of structural functionalism and Marxism, Dahrendorf believed that neither theory alone could account for all of society.
 Marxism did not account for evidence of obvious social integration and cohesion.
 Structural functionalism, on the other hand, did not focus enough on social conflict.
-He also asserted that Karl Marx defined class in a narrow and historically-specific context.
+He also asserted that Karl Marx defined class in a narrow and historically specific context.
 During Marx's time, wealth was the determining factor in attaining power.
 The wealthy and therefore the powerful ruled, leaving no way for the poor to gain any power or increase their position in society.

 Drawing on aspects of both Marxism and structural functionalists to form his own beliefs, Dahrendorf highlighted the changes that have occurred in modern society.
 Dahrendorf believed in two approaches to society, Utopian and Rationalist.
 Utopian is the balance of values and solidity and Rationalist is the dissension and disagreement.
 While he believes that both are social perspectives, the Utopian approach is most apparent in modern-day society, leaving Dahrendorf to create a balance between the two views.
 Dahrendorf discusses literary utopias to show that the structural-functionalists idea of the social system is utopians in itself because it possess all the necessary characteristics.
 Specifically, with democracy came voting for political parties, and increased social mobility.
 He believes that the struggle for authority creates conflict.
 Money, political power, and social status were all controlled by the same group – the capitalist – which gave the workers little incentive to accept the status quo.

 Furthermore, he believes that traditional Marxism ignores consensus and integration in modern social structures.
 Dahrendorf's theory defined class not in terms of wealth like Marx, but by levels of authority.
 Dahrendorf combines elements from both of these perspectives to develop his own theory about class conflict in post-capitalist society.
 Dahrendorf agrees with Marx that authority, in the 19th century, was based on income, and thus the rich bourgeoisie ruled the state.
-Yet things have changed then, where workers formed trade unions and allowed them to negotiate with the capitalist.
+Yet things changed then, where workers formed trade unions and allowed them to negotiate with the capitalist.